fission/fission.io/content/en/docs/usage/triggers/message-queue-trigger/kafka.md

 If not, please head over to the [install guide]({{% ref "../../../installation/_index.en.md" %}}).

 You will also need Kafka setup which is reachable from the Fission Kubernetes cluster.
-If you want to setup Kafka on the Kubernetes cluster, you can use the [information here](https://github.com/fission/fission-kafka-sample/tree/master/00_setup).
+If you want to setup Kafka on the Kubernetes cluster, you can refer to this [Fission Kafka Example](https://github.com/fission/fission-kafka-sample#setup).

 ## Installation

-You can install Kafka through the incubator helm chart [here](https://github.com/helm/charts/tree/master/incubator/kafka).
+You can [install Kafka](https://github.com/helm/charts/tree/master/incubator/kafka) through the incubator helm chart .

 ## Overview